mohitpai/journey-optimizer.en/help/using/building-journeys/testing-the-journey.md

 The number of individuals (technically they are called instances) currently inside the journey are displayed.
 Here is useful information that is displayed for each individual:

-* _Id_: the individual’s internal ID in the journey.
+* _Id_: the individual's internal ID in the journey.
 This can be used for debugging purposes.
 * _currentstep_: the step where the individual is at in the journey.
 We recommend adding labels to your activities to identify them more easily.
-* _currentstep_ > phase: the status of the individual’s journey (running, finished, error or timed out).
+* _currentstep_ > phase: the status of the individual's journey (running, finished, error or timed out).
 See below for more information.
 * _currentstep_ > _extraInfo_: description of the error and other contextual information.
 * _currentstep_ > _fetchErrors_: information on fetch data errors that occurred during this step.
 * _externalKeys_: the value for the key formula defined in the event.